scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 =====================================
-Understand the graphics settings
+Understanding the graphics settings
 =====================================

-This guide is designed to expand on the information contained on the :doc:`graphics settings <../settings/graphics>` page.
+This guide expands on the information contained on the :doc:`graphics settings <../settings/graphics>` page.

 How do the graphics settings work together?
 ----------------------------------------------